AdiSchiff/KNN-algorithm/README.md

 - distance- only 5 strings in upercase letters(like below).t will be returned to the user:"invalid input" and exit.

--Ip number- must be in that format XXXX.XXXX.XXXX.XXXX  (X:0-9)
+- Ip number- must be in that format XXXX.XXXX.XXXX.XXXX  (X:0-9)
 for example: 127.0.0.1 localhost
 - port number must be in the range of 0-65,535